Patreon/patreon-php/README.md

 # patreon-php
-Interact with the Patreon API via OAuth.
+Interact with the Patreon API via OAuth..

 ## Installation